kbr-scylla/scylladb/docs/operating-scylla/procedures/cluster-management/rebuild-node.rst

    .. note:: If the ``auto_bootstrap`` parameter is missing from ``/etc/scylla/scylla.yaml``, default setting ``true`` is applied.

 #.
-With the yaml file still open, add, if not present,else edit, the ``replace_address_first_boot`` parameter and change it to the
+With the yaml file still open, add, if not present, else edit, the ``replace_node_first_boot`` parameter and change it to the
-   IP of the node before it restarted it might be the same IP after restart.
+   Host ID of the node before it restarted.
 #.
 Stop Scylla Server

    .. include:: /rst_include/scylla-commands-stop-index.rst